1 August 2022 marks the start of World Breastfeeding Week. Here’s how to celebrate breastfeeding in Singapore with other mamas and families!

 Alexandra Hospital is holding a World Breastfeeding Week Webinar bringing together a group of lactation consultants, neonatologists and nurses to educate and empower the wider community, mothers and their families on the benefits and joys of breastfeeding.

 Breastfeeding in the News

-Ah, doesn’t that big story about KLM telling breastfeeding passengers to cover up for the comfort of other passengers feel so quaint now?
-We would almost trade flying with a fussy baby if only to travel somewhere!
-Instead, the worldwide COVID-19 pandemic has added new challenges and stresses to the experience of new motherhood.
-On the bright side, research so far seems to indicate that the coronavirus cannot be transmitted via breastmilk, as babies and young children seem to be at low risk for contracting COVID-19 in general.
+The worldwide COVID-19 pandemic has added new challenges and stresses to the experience of new motherhood.
+On the bright side, research indicates that the coronavirus cannot be transmitted via breastmilk, as babies and young children seem to be at low risk for contracting COVID-19 in general.
 As the WHO puts it, “mothers should be counselled that the benefits of breastfeeding substantially outweigh the potential risks for transmission.”

 –Wear a mask during feeding

 –Wash hands with soap before and after touching baby